Term to Know – Pathological

 If you want to help people who just aren’t getting better with the traditional methods they’ve already tried, then there’s a distinction you need to know: Pathological vs Functional.

 In each of these instances the pathological range means that the number falls outside of the realm that the particular lab recognizes as ‘normal’.
-It falls into the territory where it would be recognized as part of the pathology of the diagnosable condition.
+It lands in the territory where it would be recognized as part of the pathology of the diagnosable condition.

 And yet, someone could have ‘normal’ levels of one of those same lab markers (or any other) according to a pathological interpretation, but still be showing signs that relate to an imbalance.

-In addition, it may behoove us, in our effort to help individuals who are suffering and not getting better, to narrow the range.
+In addition, it may behoove us, in our effort to help individuals who are suffering and not getting better, to narrow the range in which we are evaluating those labs for clues as to what’s happening inside the body.
 This allows us to look at healthcare through a preventive lens and address imbalances before they reach the tipping point.
 If the leg of a chair is wobbly, we’d be best served to fix it before it breaks under the weight of the body!

 Many people don’t feel well because they’re walking around with subclinical deficiencies in certain nutrients, or levels of biological compounds (blood cells, hormones, microbial factors and even oxygen or pH levels).
 Their imbalances aren’t pathological, but they aren’t optimal either.

-These subclinical deficiencies often fly under the radar in Western medicine and traditional lab tests (or at least traditional lab test interpretations!)
 That means that just because a patient was tested, doesn’t mean they aren’t deficient.
 Just because the red ‘L’ (for low) or ‘H’ (for high) didn’t show up to catch the lab interpreter’s eye, doesn’t mean clinical interpretation and intervention isn’t necessary.
 And just because a patient does not have a diagnosable disease does not mean that they’re OK, that their pain, suffering or health challenges are all in their head, or that they shouldn’t receive help to allow them to feel better.
+(Sub-clinical imbalances can often be what leads to what’s called “medical gaslighting”.)

 Working with Functional Levels